 As weddings become more and more focused on guest experience, food and drink are the best way to ensure a memorable event.
 Whether that means serving snacks before the ceremony, including an elaborate grazing table at cocktail hour, or offering elevated zero-proof cocktails at the bar, there are plenty of ways to do something unique in this department—and one increasingly popular option is the food truck wedding.

-“Catering is such a huge part of the wedding day, so it’s a good place to do something different,” says Allie Shane of Pop the Champagne Events, which has helped coordinate over 50 weddings with food trucks.
+“Catering is such a huge part of the wedding day, so it’s a good place to do something different,” says Allie Shane of Pop the Champagne Events, who has helped coordinate over 50 weddings with food trucks.
 “I also think wedding catering can have a bad rap overall—boring dried chicken and things like that—so when food trucks came on the scene with these creative dishes, it was a natural transition.”

 Meet the Expert

 While food truck catering can be exciting and fun (and, occasionally, more budget-conscious) it also comes with its own set of considerations and limitations.
 Read on for everything you need to know about hosting a food truck wedding before you commit to the approach.

 At first glance, a food truck wedding can seem much more cost-effective than one catered by a traditional caterer.
 In some cases, initial estimates for the latter may come back at $100 per head, while estimates for the former come back at $15.
 That’s a huge difference, but, as Shane notes, it’s important to realize that a quote from a food truck is likely not all-inclusive.
 “When you’re comparing catering quotes, you want to make sure you’re comparing apples to apples and not apples to oranges,” she explains.
 Per Shane, a traditional catering quote will typically include rentals, staffing, and oftentimes beverage and dessert service.
 Food trucks typically bring their food and their truck ... not much more than that.